ROCm/rocprofiler-systems/docs/how-to/instrumenting-rewriting-binary-application.rst

                            TypeChecking ]
       Advanced dyninst options: BPatch::set<OPTION>(bool), e.g. bpatch->setTrampRecursive(true)

-``omnitrace-instrument`` uses a similar syntax as LLVM to separate command-line arguments from the application's arguments.
+``rocprof-sys-instrument`` uses a similar syntax as LLVM to separate command-line arguments from the application's arguments.
 It uses a standalone double-hyphen (``--``) as a separator.
-All arguments preceding the double-hyphen are interpreted as belonging to Omnitrace and all arguments following the double-hyphen are interpreted as being part of the application and its arguments.
+All arguments preceding the double-hyphen are interpreted as belonging to ROCm Systems Profiler and all arguments following the double-hyphen are interpreted as being part of the application and its arguments.
 In binary rewrite mode, all application arguments after the first argument are ignored.
-As an example, ``./omnitrace-instrument -o ls.inst -- ls -l`` interprets ``ls`` as the target to instrument, ignoring the ``-l`` argument, and generates a ``ls.inst`` executable that you can subsequently run using the ``omnitrace-run -- ls.inst -l`` command.
+As an example, ``./rocprof-sys-instrument -o ls.inst -- ls -l`` interprets ``ls`` as the target to instrument, ignoring the ``-l`` argument, and generates a ``ls.inst`` executable that you can subsequently run using the ``rocprof-sys-run -- ls.inst -l`` command.

 Runtime instrumentation example
 ========================================